SaifDemos/Assiut-Training-Solutions/README.md

 1.  **Fork** or **Clone** this repository.
 2. Create a new branch for your solution (e.g., `feat/sheet3-problemA`).
 3. Add your Java solution file in the correct directory: `/Sheet_XX/Problem_XX_Title/YourSolution.java`.
-4. Commit your changes, push the branch, and open a **Pull Request (PR)**.
+4. Commit your changes and push the branch.
-5.  **Update the README:** Please ensure you update the following sections in `README.md` within your Pull Request:
-    * **"Sheets Progress Overview":** Increment the **Solved** count for the relevant sheet.
-Update the **Status** emoji (e.g., from ❌ to ⏳ if started to handle a full sheet, or ❌ to ✅ if completed the problem\sheet).
-    * **"Detailed Sheet Solutions":** Add the problem title and the link to your new solution file in the correct sheet table.
-Change the Status emoji for that problem to ✅.
+5. Open a **Pull Request (PR)**.
+(The progress table will be updated automatically upon merge!)

 Solutions must be correctly formatted, adhere to Java conventions, and pass all required test cases.